Joe Omigie: Brentford

 Omigie got his chance at League football when he signed a three-month contract with Second Division club Brentford in August 1994.
 He failed to make a first team appearance during the 1994–95 season, but despite niggling injuries, he impressed enough in the reserves to be offered a new two-year contract.
-Omigie had to wait until Boxing Day 1995 to make his professional debut, which came as a substitute for Dean Martin in a 1–0 defeat to Brighton & Hove Albion.
+Following a spell on loan at Conference club Woking early in the 1995–96 season, Omigie made his Brentford debut on Boxing Day 1995, which came as a substitute for Dean Martin in a 1–0 defeat to Brighton & Hove Albion.
 With the struggling Bees finally looking safe in mid-table late in the 1995–96 season, Omigie made his first senior start for the club in a 0–0 draw versus Swansea City on 23 March 1996 and played the full 90 minutes.
 He made a total of 11 appearances without scoring during the 1995–96 season.

 Omigie had to wait until 2 November 1996 to make his first appearance of the 1996–97 season for the table-topping Bees, replacing Carl Asaba after 62 minutes of a 2–0 defeat to Watford.
 He scored his first goal for the club in a 4–1 away victory over Plymouth Argyle on Boxing Day 1996.
 Omigie made semi-regular appearances through to the end of the season, but failed to appear in the Bees' unsuccessful playoff campaign.
-He finished the 1996–97 season having made 15 appearances and scored one goal.
+He finished the 1996–97 season with 15 appearances and one goal.

-Omigie was transfer-listed during the 1997 off-season and made his only appearance of the 1997–98 season as a late substitute for Ryan Denys in a 0–0 draw with Chesterfield on 16 August 1997.
+Omigie was transfer-listed during the 1997 off-season and made his only appearance of the 1997–98 season as a substitute for Ryan Denys late in a 0–0 draw with Chesterfield on 16 August 1997.
 He was released in January 1998, after negotiating a settlement on his contract.
-Omigie made 31 appearances and scored two goals in four years at Griffin Park, though he notably scored 34 goals for the reserve team and top-scored during the 1995–96 and 1996–97 Capital League seasons.
+Omigie made 31 appearances and scored two goals during four years at Griffin Park, though he notably scored 34 goals for the reserve team and top-scored during the 1995–96 and 1996–97 Capital League seasons.

-Woking (loan)

-Omigie had a spell on loan at Conference club Woking early in the 1995–96 season.